 What is the relationship between the planetarium and the Juneau School District

-JSD maintains the planetarium space paying for things such as insurance, utilities, internet, cleaning etc.
+JSD maintains the planetarium space paying for things such as insurance, electricity, internet, cleaning etc.

-The school district also uses the space for school activities such as RALLY.
+The school district also uses the space as a classroom.

 The school district does not provide funding for staffing or programming at the planetarium.

 The planetarium board selected and payed for the planetarium system - it also owns owns the system.